Unbiased estimators for the Heston model with stochastic interest rates: Numerical results

 We consider the Heston model with three different interest rate models: the CIR model, the Hull-White model and the Black-Karasinski model.
 For the CIR model, we focus on two methods to simulate the path: the exact simulation method and the BEM scheme from Neuenkirch and Szpruch \cite{NS}.
 For the Hull-White model and the Black-Karasinski model, we simulate the paths exactly.
 We evaluate the convergence rate of the error

-with respect to the step size $h$, where $P(S_{T})$ is the payoff of an option.
+where $P(S_{T})$ is the payoff of an option and $h$ is the step size.
 Three types of options are considered: \begin{itemize} \item European put option $P(S_{T}):=\max(K-S_{T},0)$; \item European call option $P(S_{T}):=\max(S_{T}-K,0)$; \item Digital call option $P(S_{T}):=1_{S_{T}>K}$. \end{itemize} The model parameters are available in Table \ref{table1} and we set $T=1$ and $S_{0}=K=1$ for all cases.
 These options are interesting for the reason below: a European put option has a bounded and continuous payoff, a European call options has an unbounded payoff and a digital option has a discontinuous payoff.
 All experiments are performed in Matlab.

 Note that the payoff of a European put option satisfies Assumption \ref{as2}, and according to Theorem \ref{thm1}, the theoretical convergence rate should be $2$.
 For the digital call option, Theorem \ref{thm2} guarantees that the rate is also $2$ if the approach of conditional expectations is used.
 The European call option is out of the scope of our analysis.